AdnanYoztyurk/encrdec/README.md

 **Decryption**: When the PII is encrypted, you address the .bin file path.
 Finally, decrypt the password in the script and run your script securely.

+# Encryption

+Use the following code to encrypt your PII data.

+import encrdec

+file_path = r"C:\Github\file.bin" # Please change the file paths.

+encrdec.encryption(file_path)

+# Decryption

+Use the following code to decrypt your PII data.

+import encrdec

+file_path = r"C:\Github\file.bin" # Please address the file path you used for encryption.

+encrdec.decryption(file_path)

 # Author
 Adnan Yoztyurk